cansavvy/DataTrail_ReOrg/docs/05_get_stats_03_in_practice.md

 **Practical tips for figuring out what to do with your data:**

-- Make density plots to visual your data's distribution.
+- Make density plots to visual your data's distribution and use the methods we discussed above.
 - Google and find sources that discuss the problems you are seeing with your data.
 It is unlikely that the dataset you are working with is the only dataset that has this weirdness and others online may way in.
 - Consult a more senior data scientist or statistician.
 Show them the the weirdness you see and ask them what they think of it and what they would do.
 - Look for other data analysis examples online that resemble your data and its weirdness.
 Try to see what others did and if it makes sense to apply to your situation.